lorenzo-stoakes/linux-vm-hacks/README.md

 I've probably made horrific mistakes which will result in data/hair/firstborn loss.

+__EVEN MORE SERIOUS WARNING:__ This module is a security nightmare and is exposing sensitive data.
+You've been warned!

 Compilation should be as simple as `cd pagetables; make`.
 Then run `sudo insmod pagetables.ko` to insert the module, preferably in a VM.

 1. The current process's PGD is exposed raw at `/sys/kernel/debug/pagetables/pgd`.